Can you have multiple IRAs?

 One of the biggest reasons someone might decide to have more than one IRA is to diversify their tax advantages.
 As we’ve discussed, traditional IRAs offer an upfront tax benefit, while Roth IRAs offer a tax benefit during retirement.

 Rather than choosing one tax benefit or the other, many people choose to optimize their tax situation by taking advantage of both tax benefits.
-They contribute some money to their traditional IRA, which may allow them to lower their current taxable income.
+They contribute some money to their traditional IRA, which may allow them to lower their current taxable income if they meet IRS deduction eligibility rules.
 They also contribute some to their Roth IRA, which allows them to receive tax-free withdrawals during retirement.

 Beneficiary designations and estate planning